 Or, in case you have the same need with Iceweasel plugin, you can enter the command:

 # Update-alternatives-config mozilla-javaplugin.so

 Did you like this article?
-Subscribe our newsletter to get updates from this blog:
+Subscribe to our newsletter to receive updates from the blog: